microsoft/WhatTheHack/XXX-MLOpsFromScratch/Coach/02-UnitTesting.md

 ## Success criteria

-1. Confirming the number of files extracted in Azure DevOps
+1. Count the number of csv files extracted into /Data folder locally using a Python script in Azure DevOps.

 2. Visualizing and exploring the data